 4. Find your content

-No one wants to subscribe to see you pitching your sales and services 24/7.
-They want to subscribe to you because you share information that’s interesting, educational, helpful, funny and engaging.
+No one wants to see you pitching your sales and services 24/7.
+They want follow your practice because you share information that’s interesting, educational, helpful, funny and engaging.
 You should give them what they want (with a moderate dose of information about your practice, of course).

-Now that you have clear goals, your brand on your mind (and your mind on your brand), and helpful, funny, interesting, educational and engaging content that you’re ready to share, it’s time to take action.
+Now that you have clear goals, your brand on your mind, and a host of helpful, funny, interesting, educational and engaging content that you’re ready to share, it’s time to take action.

 Once your social media initiative is up and rolling, you can’t take your hands totally off the wheel.
 You must be responsive when clients communicate through your social media channel.
 Have notifications about client comments sent to your clinic via a regularly checked email address.
-Figure out who will address these comments.
+And decide up front who will address these comments.

 Like global warming and Justin Bieber, social media is an unstoppable force.
 It’s undeniably changing and improving the way we communicate with pet owners.
 Even if you have the most cutting-edge medical practice, you run the risk of seeming outdated without a presence in social media.
 So carve out an hour a week to log in and have fun with it.
 Then get back to the work of being a vet.